peterwilli/RK-AtomicUpdate/README.md

 RK-AtomicUpdate
 ===============

-A objc-category supporting atomic updates with Core Data and Reskit It will only send the changed attributes to the server, in a PATCH request.
+A objc-category supporting atomic updates with Core Data and Reskit.
+It will only send the changed attributes to the server, in a PATCH request.

 ##Features
 - Seamlessly integrates with Restkit 0.20.0
 - Detects changes in normal attributes
-- Detects changes one-to-many relations
+- Detects changes in one-to-many relations
-- Detects changes one-to-one relations
+- Detects changes in one-to-one relations
 - Respects your mapping

 ##Requirements / limitations